drteresavasquez/ASSIGNMENT-intro-js-array-methods/README.md

 # Intro to JS Array Methods
-In this repo, we will be working through increasing knowledge in JS array methods by refactoring a Reference app.
+In this repo, we will be working through increasing knowledge in JS array methods by refactoring a Wishlist app.

 <a target="_blank" href="https://blackexcellenceref.netlify.app/">View Demo App</a>